yellows8/3ds_homemenuhax/README.md

 # Summary
 When Home Menu is starting up, it can load theme-data from the home-menu theme SD extdata.
 The flaw can be triggered from here.
 Although this triggers during Home Menu boot, this can't cause any true bricks: just remove the *SD card if any booting issues ever occur(or delete/rename the theme-cache extdata directory).

-Since this is a theme exploit, no actual gfx/audio theme can be used with this hax installed to the *SD card.
-Gfx/audio theme-data can't be included with the themehax builds either currently, due to HEAPBUF_OBJADDR_*3DS being hard-coded in the Makefile(that value would vary for every gfx theme).
+Since this is a theme exploit, a normal theme can't be used unless you build with the THEMEDATA_PATH option below(the ROP runs a good while after the theme is loaded).
+Due to how this hax works, the theme is really only usable for BGM(as described below).

 # Vuln
 This was discovered on December 22, 2014.